- Email me

 I’ve often thought we need to be able to film our dreams.
 While we’re at it, can we please record the fully orchestrated music we compose in them?
 While I’ve slumbered, I’ve written albums that surpassed my favourite artistes, and when my eyes open they’re gone.
 My guest this week clearly thinks the same way.
 He woke from a dream and wished he could preserve it on film… not surprising as he is a screenwriter and former head of production at Universal Studios.
 From this idea began a supernatural thriller – but it’s no ordinary book.
 He worked with a composer and sound designer to create a multimedia app that’s a book when you want to read and a musical experience when you choose to open your ears.
 And of course there are the secret pieces that showed him the souls and truths of his characters.
 He is Mark Staufer, and he’s on the Red Blog with his Undercover Soundtrack.

-apps, authors, cross-media, drama, dreams, dreamscapes, dreamworlds, entertainment, evolved book, fiction, filming our dreams, Fix and Finish With Confidence, gaming, having ideas, how to write a book, how to write a novel, ideas, inspiration, Mark Staufer, multimedia, multimedia storytelling, music, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, oscars, publishing, recording our dreams, Roz Morris, screenwriting, scriptwriting, secret pieces, sound design, staufer, storytelling app, storyworlds, supernatural thriller, The Numinous Place, The Undercover Soundtrack, transmedia, transmedia storytelling, undercover soundtrack, videogames, writing, writing a novel - Nail Your Novel, writing life, writing to music
+apps, authors, cross-media, drama, dreams, dreamscapes, dreamworlds, entertainment, evolved book, fiction, filming our dreams, Fix and Finish With Confidence, gaming, having ideas, how to write a book, how to write a novel, ideas, inspiration, Mark Staufer, multimedia, multimedia storytelling, music, music for writing, My Memories of a Future Life, novels, oscars, publishing, recording our dreams, Roz Morris, screenwriting, scriptwriting, secret pieces, sound design, staufer, storytelling app, storyworlds, supernatural thriller, The Numinous Place, The Undercover Soundtrack, transmedia, transmedia storytelling, undercover soundtrack, videogames, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 My muse is in trouble.
 I’ve spent too long on facts and analysis.
 I’ve been longing to tackle the Mountains Novel.
 Ideas and concepts have been piling up in my files, but now my schedule allows, I can think only of practicalities.
 My notes look like thin nonsense.
 I only see the problems, not the potential.